Batch Data Analysis#

 - process_improve.batch.features.f_robust_mad(data, tags=None, batch_col=None, phase_col=None)[source]#

-The MEDIAN (not MEAN) Absolute Deviation for the given tags in
+The Median Absolute Deviation (MAD) for the given tags in

 - process_improve.batch.features.f_sum(data, tags=None, batch_col=None, phase_col=None)[source]#